MUSIC at MESSIAH

 Music at Messiah is not a performance opportunity – rather, our musical offerings are an integrated part of the whole intended to lift up the congregation by complimenting and reinforcing the message of the service.

 We also firmly believe that if you have music in your heart, then there’s a place for you in the Music Ministry at Messiah.
-A wide variety of musical opportunities are available including Chancel Choir, Bell Choir, children’s music, guitar classes, concerts, and more.
+A variety of musical opportunities are available including Chancel Choir and Bell Choir.
 All are welcome, and in every case, congratulations, you have already passed your audition!
-Music groups and music lessons at Messiah are both fun and personally rewarding - make musical expression a valuable part of your life!
+Music groups at Messiah are both fun and personally rewarding - make musical expression a valuable part of your life!
 Please contact current chancel or bell choir members or chimers for more information, or feel free to contact Hannah Albrecht.

 The CHANCEL CHOIR sings from September through June at the 9:30 a.m.
 Sunday service and at special services.
 The choir is comprised of congregation members.